The Google Chrome bookmarks location in Windows 11, 10, 8, 7, and Vista is:

 - Scroll down to find the Bookmarks file.

-When you use the Google Chrome Web browser on your Windows 10 computer it creates a number of files and folders.
+When you use the Google Chrome Web browser on your Windows 10 or Windows 11 computer, it creates a number of files and folders.

 Our guide below is going to show you how to locate this folder on your computer so that you can view, edit, or modify that file as necessary.